 Friction compensation (quadrantal error compensation) and dynamic friction compensation

-The reason is as follows: in quadrant conversion, one axis moves at the highest feed speed, and the other axis remains stationary.
+The reason for this is that in quadrant conversion, one axis moves at the highest feed speed, while the other axis remains stationary.
 As a result, different frictional behaviors of the two axes can lead to contour errors.

-In roundness testing, the actual position of the circular contour and the deviation of the programming radius (especially in reversal) are quantified and displayed graphically on the man-machine interface.
+During roundness testing, the actual position of the circular contour and the deviation of the programming radius (especially in reversal) are quantified and displayed graphically on the man-machine interface.

 Sag and angle error compensation

 As the zero point offset increases, the position error also increases.
 Both of these errors are caused by the weight of the machine tool or the weight of the tool and workpiece.

 Space error compensation system (VCS)

-In a three-axis machine tool, this means that there may be 21 geometric errors on the tip: six error types per linear axis multiplied by three axes, plus three angle errors.
+In a three-axis machine tool, there could be 21 geometric errors at the tip, which include six error types per linear axis multiplied by three axes, plus three angle errors.
 These deviations collectively form a total error, also known as spatial error.

-Spatial error describes the deviation between the tool midpoint (TCP) position of the actual machine tool and that of the ideal error-free machine tool.
+Spatial error is the deviation between the tool midpoint (TCP) position of the actual machine tool and that of an ideal, error-free machine tool.
 The SINUMERIK solutions partner can determine spatial errors using laser measurement equipment.
 However, it is necessary to measure the error of all machine tools in the entire machining space, rather than just a single position.

 Deviation compensation (dynamic feedforward control)

-FFWON: activate the feedforward control command
+FFWON activates the feedforward control command.

-FFWOF: turn off the feedforward control command
+FFWOF turns off the feedforward control command.

 Electronic counterweight compensation

-In extreme cases, the electronic counterweight function can be activated to prevent shaft sagging from damaging the machine tools, tools or workpieces.
+In extreme cases, the electronic counterweight function can be activated to prevent shaft sagging from damaging the machine tools, tools, or workpieces.